 Running our program now you can see that our numbers are rapidly increasing.
 Our program is running in the microsecond range instead of the millisecond range.

-Using Escape Character Codes
+Using Escape Character Codes in Arduino

 The serial monitor window built into the IDE works well for quick troubleshooting of your program.
 It does not understand escape characters.
 Escape characters can interact with your monitor and do things like tab, form feed, backspace, newline, carriage return, etc. In order to accomplish some of the escape characters, an external terminal monitor program must be used.